sandeeppanda92/aib-data/md/academy.md

 ## Resources

 COMING SOON!
 A series of educational videos for developers interested in developing on Cosmos.
-Follow #[a(href="links.cosmos.community.twitter") @cosmos on Twitter] to get the latest releases.
-If you have topics that you think could use an explainer video, please talk to us on #[a(:href="links.cosmos.community.matrix") Developer Chat].
+Follow [@cosmos](https://twitter.com/cosmos) to get the latest releases.
+If you have topics that you think could use an explainer video, please talk to us on [Developer Chat](https://riot.im/app/#/room/#cosmos:matrix.org).
 Here are some of the upcoming topics.

 #### Validator Program: An Introduction
 Learn about running and securing a validator for the Cosmos Hub.